 Applying our knowledge

 Having spent the weekend in the company of some excellent specialists, we certainly learnt a lot.
 We’re really looking forward to applying this knowledge to help the businesses whose websites we look after.
-A big thanks to all the speakers at WordCamp Bristol who so generously shared their time and knowledge.
+A big thank you to all the speakers at WordCamp Bristol who so generously shared their time and knowledge.